pinglamb/math/groups/permutations.md

 By construction, $\sigma$ is a product of disjoint cycles and is called the _standard representation_ of $\sigma$.

+## Order of permutation

-With this represetnation, the order of $\sigma$ is the least common multiple of the different cycle lengths.
+With the cycle represetnation, the order of $\sigma$ is the least common multiple of the different cycle lengths.

 _[Proof]_ Let $\sigma = \tau_1\tau_2...\tau_k$, as disjoint cycles commute, we have